sopelj/python-ember-mug/README.md

 * Finding mugs
 * Connecting to Mugs
 * Reading Information (Colour, temp, liquid level, etc.)
+* Writing (Desired temp, colour, temperature unit)*
 * Polling for changes

+*** Writing only works if the mug has been set up in the app previously

 ## Usage